craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### Injured or Retired Loyalists
 Groups of Goblin, Guand, and other Loyalists work this level of the Hells for the Kobolds of Inner Kailkeep.
 Most of the intelligent life here has some minor physical disability (see your favorite Injury Table, take two or three) – anyone who could fight well would still be entertaining in the Hells.
 It is the security of these lower levels that is the purpose of these weaker loyalists.

+Due to their injuries, the Loyalists here will call for an alert before grouping in the Armory (13) and sending their strongest to hold the Spiked Defenses (15) and Primary Production (7) rooms.
+Any Guand that still have their abilities or Goblin that have both legs and at least one arm would be among those fighters.

 ##### Unusual Rats
 Unusually Large Rats are bred by the Loyalists who work this Level.
 Some of these Large Rats have gotten loose, and begun to move about the Lower Floors.